PKWare

-PKWARE, Inc. is an enterprise data protection software company that provides discovery, classification, masking and encryption solutions, along with data compression software, used by organizations in financial services, manufacturing, military, healthcare and government.
-The company's products are intended to assist other companies in complying with various data protection regulations such as GDPR and CCPA.
-The company is headquartered in Milwaukee, Wisconsin with additional offices in the US, UK and India.
+PKWARE, Inc. is an American enterprise data protection software company that provides discovery, classification, masking and encryption software, along with data compression software.
+The company is headquartered in Milwaukee, Wisconsin.
 PKWARE was founded in 1986 by Phil Katz, co-inventor of the ZIP standard.
 Thompson Street Capital Partners acquired PKWARE Inc. in 2020.

 History

 Compression software (1986–2000)

 PKWARE was founded in 1986 by Phil Katz, a software developer who had begun distributing a new file compression utility, called PKARC, as shareware.
 PKARC represented a radical improvement over existing compression software (including the ARC utility, on which it was based) and gained popularity among individuals and corporations.

 Following a legal settlement with Systems Enhancement Associates Inc., the owners of ARC, Katz stopped distributing PKARC.
-He released his own compression program, which he called PKZIP, in 1989.
+He released, as an open format, his own compression program, which he called PKZIP, in January 10, 1989.
 PKZIP was the first program to use the new ZIP file format, which Katz developed in conjunction with Gary Conway and subsequently released into the public domain.

-PKWARE grew in its early years by business from large corporations.
+PKWARE grew in its early years through business with large corporations.
 The ZIP format proved so popular that it became the de facto standard for data compression and remains in use throughout the world after more than 30 years.